spacebanana420/gpaint/README.md

 ## Download and run

-Grab the latest release of Geany from the [releases page](https://github.com/spacebanana420/gpaint/releases) and run the JAR with ´java -jar´.
-Run ´java -jar gpaint.jar -h´ to see what you can do.
+Grab the latest release of Geany from the [releases page](https://github.com/spacebanana420/gpaint/releases) and run `java -jar gpaint.jar -h` to see what you can do.

 # Build from source